nextflow-io/training/docs/basic_training/intro.md

 You will see that the execution of the process `SPLITLETTERS` is actually skipped (the process ID is the same as in the first output) — its results are retrieved from the cache.
 The second process is executed as expected, printing the reversed strings.

+!!! info

     The pipeline results are cached by default in the directory `$PWD/work`.
 Depending on your script, this folder can take a lot of disk space.
 If you are sure you won’t need to resume your pipeline execution, clean this folder periodically.

 ## Pipeline parameters